Yurik72/ESPHap/README.md

 The combination of a motion sensor along with a RGB strip (or a switch) is suited to demonstrate Apple Home Automation capabilities; based on the motion state, the RGB strip can be configured to be switched on or off.

-Build instructions are the same as for sketches above.
+Build instructions are the same as for the sketches above.

 ## Button example

-Example folders contains sketch for [Button](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_Button), which shows on Apple simple Button icon.
-There is universal sketch applicable for ESP32 and ESP8266 (Testing in progress on ESP8266) and any Button scenarios on Apple can be used to manage automation.
+The example folder contains the sketch [Button](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_Button), which implements a button within the Apple Home app.
+This is a universal sketch applicable for ESP32 and ESP8266 (still in beta) and can be used to create Apple Home Automation scenarios within your Apple Home app.

-Those sketch as well includes advanced features: Web File Manager, OTA, Simple web site.
+This sketch also implements some advanced features:
+- Web File Manager
+- OTA
+- Simple web site

-Build instruction the same as for sketches above.
+Build instructions are the same as for the sketches above.

-## Air Quality sensor example
+## Air Quality Sensor example

-Example folders contains sketch for [ Air Quality sensor](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_AirQuality_MQ135), which shows on Apple Air quality Sensor icon.
+The example folders contains the sketch [Air Quality sensor](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_AirQuality_MQ135), which implements an Air Quality Sensor within Apple Home app.
-Sketch is designed with usage for MQ135 sensor.
-There is universal sketch applicable for ESP32 and ESP8266.
-Main advantage that build-in web site shows history trends of PPM level of dioxide.
+The Sketch uses a MQ135 sensor.
+This is universal sketch for ESP32 and ESP8266.
+The built-in web site displays historic data of the CO2 concentration.
-Code is contains comments and one of the important thing for this sketch is calibration based on your real sensor, for this purpose following line should be changed
+You need to enter the appropriate calibrattion data for your sensor, for this purpose following line should be changed

 ```c
 const float factor=14.0; //to be calibrated with your MQ135